openshift/osde2e/docs/Addons.md

 For `int` and `stage`, the file will need to go into a different folder and use a different value for the `environment` key.

 > *NOTE*: The SKU `MCT3326` is the SKU that `osde2e` uses to provision OpenShift clusters by default.
 If you do not request quota of this SKU, your jobs will all fail to provision clusters.

+If you want to test on CCS clusters instead, you need to use the SKU `MW00530` and follow the instructions in [CCS Cluster Testing](ccs-cluster-testing).

 ## **Configuring OSDe2e**